Unmet Transit Need

 - Reasonable to Meet - requires that an identified unmet transit need must be reviewed and demonstrated to satisfy specific performance and financial criteria established by the StanCOG Policy Board.
 The fact that an identified transit need cannot be fully met based on available resources shall not be the sole reason for a finding that a transit need is not reasonable to meet.
 In addition, StanCOG's Policy Board determination of needs that are reasonable to meet shall not be made by comparing unmet transit needs with the need for streets and roads.

-Additionally, as part of the unmet transit needs assessment process, public hearings are conducted in order to provide members of the public, local transit agencies, and local jurisdictions with the opportunity to discuss new or previously identified unmet transit needs.
-Spanish interpretation will be provided at the public hearings and interpreters of other languages are available upon a 72-hour request.
-Below are links to this years public hearing flyers in both English and Spanish:
+As part of the unmet transit needs assessment process, public hearings are conducted each year in order to provide members of the public, local transit agencies, and local jurisdictions with the opportunity to discuss new or previously identified unmet transit needs.
+Spanish interpretation is provided at the public hearings and interpreters of other languages are available upon a 72-hour request.

 Do you have an Unmet Transit Need?